Skip to main content

 What is OpenClaw?

 OpenClaw is a self-hosted AI agent framework that runs on your hardware.
 It supports multi-agent workflows, tool execution, and integrations with MCP servers — all controlled through a local gateway.
-Unbound provides an OpenClaw plugin that enforces tool policies via the before_tool_call hook.
-This means every tool call your OpenClaw agent makes — terminal commands, MCP tools, and more — can be checked against your organization’s security policies before execution.
+Unbound offers two independent integrations for OpenClaw:

 Prerequisites